skuodi/StarlinkFob_Peplinkv3/README.md

 https://community.m5stack.com/topic/3722/m5stickc-plus-detect-power-button-momentary-press
 If you can get detection of button C to work, make sure press go back a menu, regardless of the currently selected item.
 ```

+- Button C detection is implemented but there is no straightforward way to go to the previous page since each page has unique preparatory functions/conditions that must be called/met before and after rendering the page.
+This would mean re-implementing the logic used to move between pages

 ### 5. Interrupts for button press detection